Lower Galilee: Water resources

 Until 1932 the settlements in the eastern Lower Galilee were based solely on spring water which existed in proximity to the villages which were only enough for home use and therefore it was not possible to have irrigated agriculture in the Lower Galilee at the time.
 In 1932 the first Well drilling was done in the Yavne'el Valley which supplied irrigation water to Yavne'el.
 In 1942 a water pipeline was constructed from the Sea of Galilee to the village which as a result extended its amount of agricultural lands, which were based mainly on the new water sources, despite the relatively high cost of water at that time.
 During the first decade of the State of Israel the villages of the Lower Galilee were involved in a constant struggle with the government demanding that the government would solve their water problems.
 After several local Well drilling attempts made during those years failed water pipelines were laid from the Sea of Galilee to all villages in the Lower Galilee.

+Historical overview

+In the Iron Age II, Lower Galilee was part of the Kingdom of Israel, which fell to the Assyrian Empire in the 8th century BCE.
+The Assyrians expelled the local Israelite population, leading to the region's depopulation.
+Archaeological evidence shows that the number of settlements in Lower Galilee plummeted from 60 before 733/732 BCE to zero, remaining uninhabited for centuries.
+It was only during the Persian period that the area was resettled, with 30 known settlements established.